-We strongly oppose this legislation, which would remove the prohibition on public solicitation of investors in the sale of unregistered offerings.
-We are sympathetic to the argument that the current media environment makes it all but impossible for companies in which there is significant media interest to abide by Regulation D solicitation restrictions.
+We strongly oppose this provision of the legislation, which would remove the prohibition on public solicitation of investors in the sale of unregistered offerings.
+We are sympathetic to the argument that the current media environment makes it all but impossible for companies in which there is significant media interest to abide by Regulation D restrictions.
 However, Regulation D offerings are an area that is already rife with abusive conduct.
 Any measure to address this issue must take both these problems into account.
+The provisions included in the JOBS Act do not reflect that balance.

 Supporters of eliminating the general solicitation prohibition argue that, since sales are limited to sophisticated investors, it is unnecessary to also limit the means by which they can be sold.
 There are several fallacies embedded in that argument.
 First, the legislation as drafted is not limited to those Regulation D offerings that are sold strictly to accredited investors.
 Second, because of shortcomings in the definition of accredited investor, many accredited investors are not financially sophisticated.
-Third, NASAA has documented extensive evidence of non-compliance with existing requirements, a problem that would only get worse if current restrictions were loosened.
+Third, the North American Securities Administrators Association (NASAA), the association of state securities administrators, has documented extensive evidence of non-compliance with existing requirements.
+This problem would only get worse if current restrictions were loosened.

-While this is an issue that deserves further attention, the current legislative proposal would create more problems that it would solve.
+While this is an issue that deserves further attention, the current legislative proposal would create more problems than it would solve.
 It should be shelved while a more responsible and balanced approach to the issue can be developed.